telekom-mms/sectpmctl/README.md

 or efitools can't be executed successfully on your device.
 Create at least a backup of your data before installation.
 If you already installed DKMS modules, it is probably necessary to rebuild them after installing sectpmctl to have them signed.**

-We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
+We want to secure the Ubuntu 22.04 installation with LUKS2 and TPM2. sectpmctl gives control over Secure Boot, TPM, hard disk encryption and key derivation.
 Please read this README carefully before installation.

 We assume a normal installation of Ubuntu Desktop by erasing the disk and using LVM and encryption.
 Don't select to create a recovery key, only the LUKS password.
 An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the Secure Boot